Complete guide to becoming a scuba diving instructor

 Divemaster versus Dive Instructor certifications

-Your IDC is your first job experience in the diving industry and will stand out to employers.
-To pick a dive shop that will prepare you for the IE and future work, consider the following:
+Your IDC or ITC is your first job experience in the diving industry and will stand out to employers.
+To pick a dive shop that will prepare you well, consider the following:

-Continue with the dive shop that did your Divemaster certification.
-You will be more comfortable with the staff, but will limit yourself on new experiences.
+Stay with the shop that trained you as a Divemaster.
+You’ll be comfortable with the staff, but you might miss out on new experiences.

 How to get hired as a dive instructor